-F. Treasury shares
+G. Treasury shares

-(a) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows (there were no treasury shares as at March 31, 2018):
+(a) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows:

+March 31, 2020

+Name of company Number of shares

+holding the shares Reason for reacquisition (in thousands) Carrying amount

+The Company To be reissued to employees 250 \$ 101,725

+December 31, 2019

-March 31, 2019 Name of company Number of shares holding the shares Reason for reacquisition (in thousands) Carrying amount The Company To be reissued to employees 500 \$ 203,450 December 31, 2018 Name of company December Number of shares 31, 2018 Name of company holding the shares Reason for reacquisition 31, 2018 Carrying amount
+Name of company Number of shares

+holding the shares Reason for reacquisition (in thousands) Carrying amount

+The Company To be reissued to employees 250 \$ 101,725

+. ,

+March 3 31, 2019

+Name of company March 3 Number of shares

+Name of company holding the shares Reason for reacquisition - ,
-(b) Pursuant to the R.O.C.
-Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus.

-- (c) Pursuant to the R.O.C.
+- (b) Pursuant to the R.O.C.
+Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus. - (c) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (d) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should be reissued to the employees within three years from the reacquisition date and shares not reissued within the three-year period are to be retired.
-Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition.
+Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within nine months of acquisition.